xinhuang/xinhuang.github.com/resume.md

 * Optimized geophysical algorithms by using SSE2/AVX, performance improved by 20%
 * Profiled computation engine and investigated performance bottleneck
 * Created fast instrumentation and tracing library to collect performance data during execution for C/C++
+* Mentored interns from Tsinghua HPC lab on how to improve computation running speed

 **2013/1 - 2014/12, Maxwell Environment Team**